telerik/maui-docs/controls/maskedentry/value.md

 ---
 title: Value
 page_title: .NET MAUI MaskedEntry Documentation | Value
-description: "Check the Telerik MaskedEntry for .NET MAUI Value article for details how to set predefined values inside the control"
+description: "Set predefined values in the Telerik UI for .NET MAUI MaskedEntry and learn how to enable its null value support."
 position: 4
 slug: maskedentry-value
 ---

 # Value

-If you want to have a prefedfined values inside the MAskedEntry, set the `Value`(`string`) property.
+To set a predefined value inside the MaskedEntry, define the `Value`(`string`) property.
 It returns the user input without the formatting characters.

 **RadTextMaskedEntry with Value property**